 States that participate in the UCR Plan can change over time.
 Call 1-888-806-9598 for help determining if your base state participates in the UCR Plan and to learn more about state truck filings.

 Form E Filing

 A Form E filing certifies that your Liability insurance complies with the state's financial responsibility laws.
-Form E is submitted to the department of your business' home state that regulates intrastate trucking.
+Form E is submitted to the department of your business's home state that regulates intrastate trucking.

 Form H Filing

-A Form H filing guarantees your state that you have sufficient Cargo Liability insurance and is submitted to the state department of your business' home state.
+A Form H filing guarantees your state that you have sufficient Cargo Liability insurance and is submitted to the state department of your business's home state.

 A Form H filing is not available in all states and situations.

 A Form K filing is used to cancel a previous state filing and is submitted to the state agency that regulates motor carrier financial responsibility in your business's home state.